opensovereigncloud/docs/docs/contribute/style-guide.md

    topic.
 Imagine yourself as a complete newbie who landed on your “Extending Foo” doc and doesn’t know the most basic information you take for granted.
    “What is Foo?
 Why would I extend it?”
-1. `[TOC]`: if you use hosting that supports table of contents, such as Gitiles, put `[TOC]` after the short introduction.
+1. `[TOC]`: if you use hosting that supports table of contents, such as GitHub or Gitlab put `[TOC]` after the short introduction.
+If renderers support creating automatic TOCs, do not place a `TOC` directive.
 1. `## Topic`: The rest of your headings should start from H2.
 1. `## See also`: Put miscellaneous links at the bottom for the user who wants to know more or didn’t find what they needed.

 ## Table of contents

-`mkdocs` generates a static TOC from the subpage based on the headers found in the page during generation.
-Do not include any sort of TOC to the user-facing documentation.
+`mkdocs` generates a static `TOC` from the sub-page based on the headers found in the page during generation.
+Do not include any sort of `TOC` to the user-facing documentation.

 ## Line length